2i2c-org/infrastructure/docs/hub-deployment-guide/hubs/delete-hub.md

 The **ACTIVE** / **INACTIVE** flag is automatically set when the `Hub last seen` field is more than a 1 day in the past.
 While decommision a hub, it is also good time to review the [*Missing Decommision Date* tab](https://airtable.com/appbjBTRIbgRiElkr/pagUsesTyZXHJRwb1?6fnj6=sfs1u0B54n6xtmqW6).
 These are hubs that are no longer active but do not have a decommision date recorded.
 Normally, *Missing Documentation Date* tab should have no rows visible.

+## 6. Tear Down the Cloud Account

+Schedule a task to delete the cloud account _one week_ after the decommissioning.